 While you’ll want to stay hydrated if it’s a warm day in the sunflower fields, please know that there is no restroom at the large Grinter Farms sunflower field.

 However, you can find a row of porta potties (including a sink) outside the Sunflower General near the smaller sunflower field down the road.
 If you’re seeking an indoor plumbing option, be prepared to venture into Lawrence, Tonganoxie, or Linwood in search of a gas station or other facility.

 6. Bring Your Camera (And Plenty of Battery Power)

-Because most people can barely use the restroom without their cell phone (at home, because there isn’t a toilet at the sunflower fields), you’ll likely have at least some sort of camera in tow when you visit Grinter Farms.
+Many Midwesterners and even professional photographers use the field of flowers at Grinter Farms as a photo spot.
+Since most people always have their cell phones at the ready, you’ll likely have some sort of camera when you visit Grinter Farms.
 But be sure your batteries are fully charged, because you’re likely to snap lots of selfies and other pics when surrounded by six-foot-tall sunflowers.

 If you plan on shooting the lovely sunflower fields with a dedicated camera, triple check that you have extra batteries, your desired lenses, and everything else you need to capture your memories.

 7. Apply Sunscreen (And Bug Spray)

 As with any outdoor activity, it’s wise to apply sunscreen before you head to the amazing sunflower fields.
 And because the Grinters do not use insecticides on their field of sunflowers, prepare yourself for bugs.
 You’re likely to find bees, butterflies, crickets, ladybugs, grasshoppers, beetles, mosquitos, and all sorts of other flying, hopping, and crawling creatures enjoying the sunflowers, as well.